Updated 17 January 2021

 Within a couple of days, the police announced that five people died in the protest–a woman protestor, a police officer and three others.
 Ambulances took people to hospital due to wounds and injuries.
 Violence expressed the ugly side of this Washington protest.

-White Supremacists, a wearer of a Camp Auschwitz tea-shirt, a gallows erected outside Capitol buildings, QAnon, Satanic beliefs, claims of demonism in Hollywod/Washington engaging in child abuse, finger pointing at ‘the communist’ Democrats confirmed mind sets saturated with violent reactivity.
+White Supremacists, a wearer of a Camp Auschwitz tea-shirt, a gallows erected outside Capitol buildings, shouts of ‘Hang Mike Pence,’ QAnon, Satanic beliefs, claims of demonism in Hollywod/Washington engaging in child abuse, finger pointing at ‘the communist’ Democrats confirmed mind sets saturated with violent reactivity.

 We witnessed foul anger and mental sickness among protesters who were dead set on inflicting harm and destruction.
 Millions of sincere Republican voters must have felt as disgusted as anybody else.

-I feel some measure of empathy for the non-violent Republican protesters on Capitol Hill on 6 January.
+I feel some small measure of empathy for the non-violent speech and non-violent action of Republican protesters on Capitol Hill on 6 January.
+They did not behave in an abusive and violent way despite the anger and violence of others.
 They stood outside the building and left the area by 6 pm when the curfew started.
+They believed their President who told them the Democrats had ‘stolen the election.’
+I have been in demonstrations in London where violence arose.
+The majority of us refused to walk away from the event and we continued our non-violent protest.

 The storming of Capitol Hill might linger long in US history, but the politicians need to sit up and take notice of the comprehensive range of causes and condition for this intense political madness in the air including the frequent violence of street demonstrations in America, the massacres taking place regularly in schools and gang warfare.
 Trumpism aggravated the violence and simmering resentment already present in the body of America.